 Grand Prairie Truck Accident Lawyer

 All these laws and regulations are meant to keep truck drivers and other vehicles on the road safe.
-When drivers fail to follow the rules, a dedicated Grand Prairie truck wreck lawyer could work to hold them, their employers, and their insurance companies legally liable for any damages incurred from an accident they play a part in causing.
+When drivers fail to follow the rules, a dedicated Grand Prairie 18-wheeler wreck attorney could work to hold them, their employers, and their insurance companies legally liable for any damages incurred from an accident they play a part in causing.

 If a trucker’s negligence causes an accident, the driver’s insurance company will usually be responsible for paying damages to the injured parties.
 In addition to the driver’s insurance provider, though, the company who employs the truck driver may also bear some liability.
 Similarly, if a mechanical problem caused the accident, the company responsible for providing maintenance to the vehicle may be liable as well.

 Injured individuals may be eligible to recover compensation for damages such as medical bills or rehabilitation costs, lost wages or the lost ability to work, pain and suffering, and other costs related to the collision.
 A seasoned attorney in Grand Prairie could help determine which parties are directly responsible for an accident and fight to help injured individuals recover appropriate compensation for their injuries.

 PIP coverage is a component of an insurance policy that covers health care expenses associated with a car accident.
 It covers medical expenses for both injured policyholders and passengers, even if a driver does not have health insurance.
 PIP coverage, by law, if it is not on the policy, has to have a signed document that the insured party rejecting PIP coverage.

 In Texas, coverage typically comes in increments from $2,500, $5,000, and $10,000.
 It only cost a few dollars a month to add $10,000 in PIP coverage.